pytorch/torchtune/docs/source/recipes/qat_distributed.rst

 =============================================

 QAT allows for taking advantage of memory-saving optimizations from quantization at inference time, without significantly degrading model performance.
-In torchtune, we use `torchao <https://github.com/pytorch/ao>`_ to implement QAT during training.
+In torchtune, we use `torchao <https://github.com/pytorch/ao>`_ to implement QAT.
 This works by :ref:`simulating quantization numerics during fine-tuning <what_is_qat_label>`.
 While this may introduce memory and compute overheads during training, our tests found that QAT significantly reduced performance degradation in evaluations of quantized model, without compromising on model size reduction gains.